 Easy Fruit and Jam Oatmeal Bar Recipe

-Serving Size: Makes one 9 x 13 inch pan, or approximately 24 bars, depending on how big or small you slice them
+Serving Size: Makes one 9 x 13 inch pan, or approximately 24 bars, depending on how big you slice them

 - 2 cups rolled oats